 Whether present or not, occupants of a room, suite, or apartment are held responsible for any unacceptable behavior, unacceptable conditions, etc. It is therefore the responsibility of residents to maintain a secure house, room, suite, or apartment, preventing unauthorized use and to be present in their room, suite, or apartment when visitors are present.

-New students receive their room assignments and the name(s) of their roommate(s) by mail in late July.
+New students receive their room assignments and the name(s) of their roommate(s) by mail in mid-July.

 For health and safety reasons, smoking tobacco and vaping electronic cigarettes are prohibited in all areas of the residence halls, including rooms, public areas, rest rooms, lounges, hallways, and stairwells.
 All tobacco substances, synthetic tobacco substances, and electronic cigarettes are prohibited in all classrooms and College buildings.
 Failure to follow this policy will result in judicial/student conduct action.
-Students who smoke outside a residence hall must be at least 25 feet from doorways and residential facility entrances so that passers-by are not affected by second-hand smoke.
+Students who choose to smoke/vape should do so at least 25 feet from doorways and residential facility entrances so that passers-by are not affected by second-hand smoke.

 Special Needs Housing

-The director of residential life and director of disability services evaluate documented conditions and make reasonable housing accommodations.
+The director of residential life and director of disability resources evaluate documented condi- tions and make reasonable housing accommodations.
 Special housing accommodations will be made only in situations where the documentation clearly indicates that the reasonable accommodation is medically necessary.
 Returning students should contact the Office of Residential Life prior to room sign up in March and new students should contact the office in early June.
-All students requesting special housing must complete form A or B on the disability services website.
+All students requesting special housing must complete Form A or Form B on the Residential Life website.